Politically Exposed Person's Automated Background Check

 4. Enhanced Due Diligence (EDD): Implementing additional measures such as continuous monitoring, transaction analysis, and deeper investigation into the customer’s background and source of funds.

-5. Regular Review: Periodically updating the PEP status and risk assessment to account for changes in the individual’s circumstances or global regulatory standards.
+5. Regular Review: Periodically updating the PEP status and risk assessment to account for individual circumstances or global regulatory standards changes.

 Several advanced tools and software solutions aid in effective PEP screening: